Skin beauty: a fresh approach to an old problem

 So what are collagen peptides?

 They are small molecules derived from bovine, fish or porcine collagen by a specific process known as enzymatic hydrolysis.
 Collagen peptides are bioavailable and bioactive.
 This basically means that our body has no difficulty in absorbing collagen peptides and making use of them.

 Why are collagen peptides associated with skin beauty?

 There is clinical evidence for collagen peptides’ ability to improve skin beauty.
 In 2015, Rousselot published the results of two clinical studies involving Japanese and Caucasian women of varying skin types.
 Regardless of their ethnicity, the women who took collagen peptides benefited from improved skin1.
 Japanese women saw an improvement in skin hydration, while

 Caucasian ladies saw improved collagen dermal density and a decrease in collagen network fragmentation.

 This is supported by new clinical research.
 Sixty Brazilian women of different skin types took part in a randomized, double-blind, placebo-controlled study.
 Half the women took 5g of Peptan collagen peptides daily, the other half had a placebo.
 The results were extremely promising.
-After ninety days a significant percentage of the Peptan group saw a reduction in wrinkles and visible pores on the face2.
+After ninety days a significant percentage of the Peptan group saw a reduction in wrinkles on the face2.

 Not only did collagen peptides help with skin beauty, but they also appear to have helped improve mechanical hair strength.